reeshub/pc-sprint/README.md

 A Vintage Computer Federation forum user by the name of Retro Canada [redrew the original PCB design in KiCAD](http://www.vcfed.org/forum/showthread.php?60803-I-overclocked-my-IBM-5150) and [released the files freely](https://sites.google.com/site/tandycocoloco/dropbox/PC-SPRINT.zip) on November 26th 2017.

-I have added a mirror of this KiCAD package [here](Retro%20Canada/PC-SPRINT.zip).
+I have added a mirror of this KiCAD project [here](Retro%20Canada/PC-SPRINT.zip).
 The package includes gerber files so KiCAD is not required if you are planning on sending the files directly to a PCB fabricator.

+It should be noted that Retro Canada had issues with the PC-SPRINT and could only get it to run reliably with a 17.43MHz crystal (CPU clock speed 5.81MHz).
+I believe that this is related to DMA activity and I have a proposed solution in development which I have documented below.
+I have also designed an improved "v2" version of the board incorporating these changes which is currently in the prototyping and testing phase.

+### PC-SPRINT v2 by ctrl-alt-rees

+In 2014 fellow VCFed forum user [Sergey Kiselev](https://github.com/skiselev), author of various high profile 8088 and Z80 hardware projects, analysed the PC-SPRINT and [declared](http://www.vcfed.org/forum/showthread.php?41940-IBM-XT-cpu-upgrade&p=319044#post319044) that it didn't appear to reduce the clock speed when the system was performing DMA activity, which would account for the stability issues some users had experienced.
+Presumably Retro Canada was not aware of this thread when building their own PC-SPRINT 3 years later.
+Sergey went on to design and release his own solution, the [Turbo 8088](References/Turbo%208088%20-%20Schematic.pdf), based on his [Xi 8088](http://www.malinov.com/Home/sergeys-projects/xi-8088) ISA processor board.

+In 2019, another VCFed forum user, inmbolmie [decided to build one](http://www.vcfed.org/forum/showthread.php?70923-IBM-5160-overclock-Sergey%92s-way), as well as fixing some bugs in Sergey's design.
+The updated version was dubbed the [Turbo8088 v2](References/turbo8088%20v2.pdf).
+The board was successfully tested in a 5160 at up to 25MHz for a 8.33MHz CPU speed.
+Over this speed various problems were reported.

+My problem with the Turbo8088 is that it's a complex design that adds a lot of components and complexity.
+I don't want to tread on Sergey's toes as he is very talented when it comes to electronics and system design, but I decided to see whether it would be possible to build a "PC-SPRINT v2" that incorporates the DMA signals Sergey identified.

+I believe that I have succeeded in this, and my new and improved PC-SPRINT is currently in the prototyping and testing phase.

+As all my predecessors have done, I am releasing the PC-SPRINT v2 under the GPL and making the files available here.
+The package includes the KiCAD and gerber files for PCB fabrication.

+Once the boards are manufactured and tested I will update this repo with further information.

+The PC-SPRINT v2 files are available [here](PC-SPRINT%20v2).

 ## License